 Certain world events may contribute to what feels like ever-growing risk to study abroad, but keep in mind that colleges have strong support networks established which aid their students in traveling, living, studying and transferring credits, and even evacuating, if necessary, around the world.

-As you look forward to your college experience, consider planning to include a study abroad experience in your undergraduate years.
+As you envision your college experience, consider planning to include a study abroad experience in your undergraduate years, assuming your personal circumstances and the global climate permit.

 By studying this timeline you’ve taken an important step towards creating a successful application.